larswaechter/schlaumeier/README.md

 ### Docker

-Build the docker image:
+Build the Docker image:

 ```bash
 docker build . -t schlaumeier
 ```

-and run it:
+and run a new container:

 ```bash
 docker run \